async-labs/builderbook/README.md

 [![apm](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/builderbook/builderbook/blob/master/LICENSE.md)
 [![apm](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/builderbook/builderbook#contributing)

 Builder Book is an open source web app to publish documentation or books.
-The app is built with React/Material-UI/Next/Express/Mongoose/MongoDB.
+The app is built with React/Material-UI/Next/Express/Mongoose/MongoDB and includes these third party APIs: Google, Github, AWS SES, Mailchimp, Stripe.

-If you are interested in using this app as a boilerplate, see [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate).
+We built this app to write and sell our own book: https://builderbook.org/books/builder-book/introduction.

+Check our [Admin demo](https://github.com/builderbook/builderbook#admin-demo) to see how this app works.

 ## How can you use this app?
-- as a [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) for React/Material-UI/Next/Express/Mongoose/MongoDB stack;
-- as learning material for third-party APIs such as Google, Github, AWS SES, Mailchimp, Stripe;
-- as a production-ready web app:
-  - write documention, or similar content, with Markdown and display the content on a web app;
+- As learning material for React/Material-UI/Next/Express/Mongoose/MongoDB stack and Google/Github/AWS SES/Mailchimp/Stripe APIs.
+You can start from our [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) or modify the final app into your own project.
-  - write a book with markdown and sell it on your own website
+- As a production-ready web app to publish documentation or sell books on your own website.

-This book is written with Markdown, synced with Github, and sold - all done with the app in this repository: https://builderbook.org/books/builder-book/introduction

-To create your own book from a Github repo, see [Admin demo](https://github.com/builderbook/builderbook#admin-demo).

 ## Contents